nikkilocke/MattermostApi/README.md

 In order to use the Mattermost API you need to register your application with the relevant Mattermost server - [see instructions](https://docs.mattermost.com/developer/oauth-2-0-applications.html).
 This returns a Client Id and Client Secret.
 When registering, you have to provide a redirect uri for the OAuth2 authorisation process.
 For simple use, provide something like http://localhost:9999 (choose another port number if you like).

 This information has to be provided in an object that implements the [ISettings](../master/MattermostApi/Settings.cs) interface, which is then used to create a MattermostApi instance.
-A Settings class which imnplements this interface is provided, to save you work.
+A Settings class which implements this interface is provided, to save you work.
 This provides a static Load method, reads the settings from *LocalApplicationData*/MattermostApi/Settings.json.
 On a Windows 10 machine, *LocalApplicationData* is `C:\Users\<USER>\AppData\Local`, on Linux it is `~user/.local/share`.

 ## Testing